 Staking does more than just support and strengthens the network; it also increases scalability.
 Coin holders can also earn passive income when they stake their funds.

 Before transactions are verified on the Proof-of-Work (PoW) blockchain, new blocks need to be mined by solving mathematical problems.
 But with the Proof-of-Stake mechanism, new blocks are produced and verified by staking.

-Staking involves validators who lock up their coins and they can be selected randomly by the protocol at specific intervals to create a block.
+Staking involves validators who lock up their coins and can be selected randomly by the protocol at specific intervals to create a block.
 The higher the coin secured, the higher the chances of being selected as a new block validator.
 Staking also gives one the power to become a member of the decision-making team in a network.

 Some conditions need to be met before staking can take place.
-Staking could either be done online or offline.
+Staking can either be done online or offline.
 Online staking, which is the popular option, involves staking on the Internet.
 But what about offline staking?

 What is Offline Staking?

 Offline staking is also known as cold staking.
 It is the process of staking on a crypto wallet that’s not connected to the Internet.
 The wallet can be a hardware wallet, but in some cases, it is also possible to use an air-gapped software wallet (that is storing private keys on an offline device).